 Grief Song: "Hold On", a dedication to The Notorious B.I.G. and featuring close friend Mary J. Blige.
-The fact that she sounds like she's about to break down crying whilst rapping it really shows.
+It's made even more heart-wrenching due to the fact that Kim sounds like she's trying not to cry while recording the song.
 And unlike Sean Combs' megahit "I'll Be Missing You", she actually wrote this herself.

 New Sound Album: Well, in a mild way.
 A fair few of the songs on The Notorious K.I.M. are pop/electro-influenced, alongside the more "traditional" hip-hop sound of other songs on the album.

 The Nineties: Is one of the defining hip-hop artists of the decade.

 Nipple and Dimed: She was a huge fan of pasties back in the day.
 Her most infamous (though not her most revealing) outfit to date was a purple catsuit with the right breast exposed, the nipple covered with a seashell pastie, which she wore to the 1999 MTV Video Music Awards.